chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 rake test TEST=test/example_test.rb
 {% endcodeblock %}

-In this case though, I would need to create a Rakefile with a `test` task that's configured for my project.
-In most cases, I'll probably do just that, but I could also just ask Minitest to do the same thing by entering the following on the command line:
+To make this work, I'll need to create a Rakefile with a `test` task configured for my project.
+In most cases, I'll probably do just that, but I could also just require Minitest on the command line and get a similar result:

 {% codeblock lang:bash %}
 ruby -r minitest/autorun test/example_test.rb
 {% endcodeblock %}

-It's a little wordier than `rake test`, but all it's saying here is: fire up the Ruby interpreter, require `minitest/autorun`, and execute the program at `test/example_test.rb`.
+It's slightly wordier than `rake test`, but all it's saying here is: fire up the Ruby interpreter, require `minitest/autorun`, and execute the program at `test/example_test.rb`.

 ## Display More Detailed Reports ##

-Minitest also supports a `--verbose` or `-v` option which can be specified after the path to the test case file:
+Minitest also supports a `--verbose` option which can be specified after the path to the test case file:

 {% codeblock lang:bash %}
 ruby -r minitest/autorun test/example_test.rb -v